Reducing mold in basement spaces is particularly tough for any of us with poor ventilation and high moisture content.

 Flash floods that occur in your area can cause high amounts of water to build up in the soil against your basement’s foundation.

 And as a result, leaks and flooding can occur creating moisture, standing water, and if left untreated, potential mold and mildew.
+Porous basement surface can be additional source of excess moisture and thus a source of household mold.

 - Sump Pump Failure: Nearly all basements have a sump pump, and if your sump pump fails, you may be looking at serious water damage.